We marched. We called.

 - Your Vote 2018: Maine Public Broadcasting Network (MPBN)’s excellent run-down of candidates on the ballot this year, including links to candidate interviews and reports.

 The most important thing you can do this year is vote.
-The second most important thing you can do this year is help get out the vote (GOTV).
-And it’s so easy, even introverts are joining in the fun.
-You can:
+The second most important thing you can do is help get out the vote (GOTV).
+It’s so easy, even introverts are joining the fun.
+GOTV, is aimed at people who’ve indicated they are planning to vote for the candidates you support.
+Volunteers make sure voters know where to find their polling places and answer any final questions they may have.

 LATEST ELECTION NEWS